 Video has been a medium in eLearning for a while, but a lot of it has been limited to pre-recorded modules, and not explored to its full potential.
 Many people who need to learn a new skill or fix a problem look to the Internet for a video demonstration, because it’s less abstract and we’re used to learning by watching others.
 Video has the power to engage students, cater to different learning styles, and act as the main tool for learning, rather than as a supplement.
 But that’s not all video has to offer.

-VD360 and others are starting to think about video in eLearning differently—through a lens of video collaboration.
+Video platforms are starting to think about video in eLearning differently—through a lens of video collaboration.
 Using this method, experts from around the world can be called upon to engage with students—without the need to travel.
-Children who might not be exposed to much diversity in their communities can be connected all over the world, and teachers can even build a “virtual classroom” experience.
+Children who might not be exposed to much diversity in their communities can be connected all over the world, and teachers can even build a ‘virtual classroom’ experience.
 Teachers can use video technology to record sessions for students who must miss class, and allows for students who need a little more time to catch on.

 Video collaboration could change the way we look at eLearning courses, and how we engage with videos.
 By bringing students new opportunities, this technology could even help to close the achievement gap by giving all students access to a great eLearning experience.